Plainfield, Illinois: History

 Certain older parts of Plainfield once suffered from extreme traffic congestion.
 Before Interstate 55 was built just east of the village in the late 1950s, U.S. Route 30 (the Lincoln Highway) and U.S. Route 66 (sometimes referred to as "The Mother Road") merged into one street for three blocks in the center of town on what is now Illinois Route 59.
-The merge was between Plainfield/Joliet Road on the south to Lockport Street on the north, but continues to be an area of heavy traffic congestion even outside heavy commuting periods.
+The merge was between Plainfield/Joliet Road on the south to Lockport Street on the north but continues to be an area of heavy traffic congestion even outside heavy commuting periods.
 At one time, the two longest paved highways in the world (Lincoln Highway and U.S. Route 66) crossed within Plainfield.
 The highways only crossed each other twice and both locations are in Will County.
 The other location is in neighboring Joliet.

+1990 tornado

+On August 28, 1990, an F5 tornado ran its course through Plainfield.
+The tornado killed 29 people, 24 of whom were killed instantly and 5 that died later from injuries; 353 were injured.
+More than 1,100 homes were damaged and destroyed.
+The tornado made it across more than 16 mi in 30 minutes.
+It destroyed the only Plainfield high school at the time, now called Plainfield Central High School.
+A warning sounded only after the tornado had passed through the town.
+A population boom started to take place at the end of the 20th century after the tornado, with a large number of new home subdivisions.
+Before this, Plainfield was primarily an agricultural town.